Ceterai/Ceterai.github.io/MyEnternia/Wiki/Alter-Lighting/README.md

 An energy crack that deals electric damage at the point of culmination, but also deals half-damage on general collision.
 This is only possible with the use of advanced power redirectors and multiple alter-spheres.

+Parameters:

+- Fire Time: 0.9
+- Base Dps: 16
+- Crack Dps: 16
+- Chain Dps: 8
+- Energy Usage: 44

 ### Secondary Ability

-Quicly launch an energy charge forward.
+Quickly launch an energy charge forward.
 Can bounce off of surfaces.
 It requires a significant amount of power to generate, thus leaving no place for smaller adjacent features.

+Parameters:

+- Fire Time: 1.2
+- Base Dps: 16
+- Energy Usage: 48

 ## Sources